MichaelTeng7/AnnotationChecker/README.md

        that when iterated, keys always appear in the same order: the order the parameters appear in in the function's definition.
     It uses the various attributes in the <b>inspect</b> module to do the job.
-    You might be interested in reading the documentation for the <b>inspect</b>
-      module: it is quite interesting and many of its (powerful) features are new to Python.
 <p>
 <li>determines the annotations of the parameters by using the
       <b>__annotations__</b> attribute of any function object.